 What else is changing with the Medicare Safety Net?

-From 2016, single people without concession cards will have a lower Medicare Safety Net threshold compared to now.
+Once it commences, single people without concession cards will have a lower Medicare Safety Net threshold compared to now.

 Couples who are living apart due to illness or infirmity, such as when one spouse is resident in a residential aged care facility, will now be able to register as a family and have their costs accrue to the one threshold in recognition that people in this situation often continue to pool their living expenses.